 Are there parties and side events at the LAAX OPEN 2021?

-Are spectators allowed at the slopestyle and halfpipe finals?
+Are spectators allowed at the slopestyle and halfpipe competitions?